Chesterville, Ontario: Ice storm of 1998

-Military History
+Military history

+Early militia

 The military history of Dundas County and Chesterville dates back to the early settlement days, when Loyalist veterans of the American Revolution were granted plots of land in Upper Canada and raised a local militia.
-Some of the earliest settlers to Winchester Township were veterans of the Revolution, and many more were veterans of the War of 1812.
+Some of the earliest land grants in Winchester Township were to veterans of the Revolution, and many more were veterans of the War of 1812.
 Dundas County had raised a militia as far back as 1788, and during the War of 1812 the men fought with the 1st Regiment of Dundas Militia.
 Many of these veterans would be granted plots of land in Dundas County, settling in Winchester Township.
+Early War of 1812 veterans and settlers in Chesterville District include Henry Hawn and William Casselman who served with the Dundas Militia, and as many as 10 veterans of the war later lived in the village, including Henry Ouderkirk, a veteran of the Incorporated Battalion, who was one of the first inn keepers.

+Early settlers of the village included British Army veterans as well, including John Irwin Ker, formerly of the 57th Regiment of Foot during the Napoleonic Wars.
+His son, John Irvin Ker, left Chesterville and fought in the American Civil War with the 4th Minnesota Infantry Regiment.

+From 1829 to 1836, No.9 Company of the 1st Dundas Militia served both Mountain and Winchester townships.
 In 1837, the Dundas County Militia was reorganized into two battalions with the 1st Battalion (Winchester and Williamsburg Townships) commanded by Col. John Crysler and Lt-Col. J. McDonell.
+Two of the ten companies were now located in Winchester Township.
 The Embodied Dundas Militia fought during the Rebellions of 1837–1838 at the Battle of the Windmill.
+A prominent local man, Major Robert Gray, served as Captain of No.10 (Winchester) Company, 1st Dundas Militia at Prescott in 1838 and later commanded in the 4th Winchester Battalion.
+Over 50 local men served in various militia regiments during the Rebellion.

-In 1842, the Dundas Militia was again reorganized into three battalions, the 3rd Battalion serving Winchester and Mountain Townships, and finally in 1852 into four battalions, the 4th Battalion headquartered in Winchester Township in Chesterville.
+In 1842, the Dundas Militia was again reorganized into three battalions, the 3rd Battalion serving Winchester and Mountain Townships, and finally in 1852 into four battalions, the 4th (Winchester) Battalion serving Winchester Township and headquartered in Chesterville.